Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * status - "Innvilget" means approved
   * andreHensyn (considerations) - Description of things to consider
 * forkjopsrett (advance clarification)
-  * status - "Forkjøpsrett benyttet" means someone else aquiered the object
+  * statusForkjopsrett - "Forkjøpsrett benyttet" means someone else aquiered the object
   * andreHensyn (considerations) - Description of things to consider
   * kjopere (buyers) - List of new buyers that replace the original buyers